China-owned Syngenta plots growth in challenging home market

 “This is an advantage for Syngenta.
 They can get into the GMO market through their parent,” said an executive at another major seed company.

 It has established a new venture with fast-growing Yuan Longping High-tech Agriculture Co.
-Ltd, backed by state-owned conglomerate CITIC, to develop and sell new varieties of corn, including with GMO traits.
+Ltd, backed by state-owned conglomerate CITIC, to develop and sell new varieties of corn, including with GMO traits. [nL3N1QT0A8] [nL3N1R21JW]

 Guthrie expects cultivation of GMO corn crops to win the go-ahead early in the next decade, giving the company time to develop and test new products that it already deploys in other international markets.